marcanthonyconcepcion/MarcPythonDjangoRESTAPIDemo/README.md

-# MARC'S SUBSCRIBER WEB SERVER
+# MARC'S Python Django REST API Demo
 ### Demonstrating REST API using Django

 ## HOW TO TEST